faisal7806/frappe-server-side/The-Hitchhiker's-Guide-to-Installing-Frappé-on-Mac-OS-X.md

 $ brew doctor
 ```

-You should then see - **Your system is ready to brew!** on your terminal screen
+You should then see - **Your system is ready to brew!** on your terminal screen.
+Fix the warnings and errors, if not.

 ### Tried and Tested
 <p align="justify">